glook/Invoker/doc/parameter-resolvers.md

 }
 ```

-- `$providedParameters` contains the parameters provided by the user when calling `$invoker->call($callable, $parameters)`
+- `$providedParameters` contains the parameters provided by the user when
+  calling `$invoker->call($callable, $parameters)`
 - `$resolvedParameters` contains parameters that have already been resolved by other parameter resolvers

-An `Invoker` can chain multiple parameter resolvers to mix behaviors, e.g. you can mix "named parameters" support with "dependency injection" support.
-This is why a `ParameterResolver` should skip parameters that are already resolved in `$resolvedParameters`.
+An `Invoker` can chain multiple parameter resolvers to mix behaviors, e.g. you can mix "named parameters" support with "
+dependency injection" support.
+This is why a `ParameterResolver` should skip parameters that are already resolved
+in `$resolvedParameters`.

 Here is an implementation example for dumb dependency injection that creates a new instance of the classes type-hinted: